 If you have the permissions, QuickBase lets you share your application with other users.
 To do so, choose Users from the Table bar, then click the Share app with new user button, which displays the following dialog:

-Use this dialog to add and assign roles to new users.
+Use this dialog to add and assign a role to each new user.
 You can choose to invite users by sending an email, or to simply add them without inviting them.

 Tip: People you want to invite do not need to have existing QuickBase user accounts.
 If you invite someone who's never registered before, QuickBase creates a provisional user account.
 You can ask QuickBase to send the user an email at any time (read how below).
 Once your invitee clicks the link in the email and registers with QuickBase, your application opens in their browser.